 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where baumoite typically forms.
+Look in hydrothermal veins country, the host setting where baumoite typically forms.
 If you start seeing uraninite, wulfenite, cerussite in float, you are in the right ground.
 Field specimens usually show a platy crystals, tabular, clusters habit, so train your eye for that shape before scanning the outcrop.